hqpham98/c1023-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 - How do inline elements affect the document flow?
   They do not start on a new lne and take up only as much width as necessary.
 - What are the default width and height of a block-level element?
-  THe full width of the page and height of the content.
+  The full width of the page and height of the content.
 - What are the default width and height of an inline element?
   The width and height of the content.